cite-architecture/citevm/elementary/index.md

 starts the virtual machine.
 If you have never run the VM before, Vagrant will first build the virtual machine, then start it.
 This can take some time, depending on the speed of your host machine and your internet connection.

+## Demos

+- add demo file with sample of HMT TTL
+- build Anne Frank archive from scratch

-## Building and serving a CITE project
+## Building and serving your own CITE project

 There are two parts to serving an archive of CITE data:

-1. build an RDF of the project, and load it into a SPARQL endpoint.
+1. building an RDF of the project.
+Here's how to do that.
+2. loading it into a SPARQL endpoint.
 Here's how to [build and load RDF](./rdf-build) in your VM.

-2. install a client to work with the the SPARQL data.
-Here's how to install the [generic CITE servlet `cs2`](./cs2) in your VM
+The VM installs three generic CITE services as tomcat servlets: `texts` is a CTS service, `collections` is a CITE Collection service, and `images` is a service supporting the CITE Image Extension.
+The Tomcat installation also includes a landing page named `cs2` linking to the three services.

+You can of course install your own servlets under tomcat, or add your own client applications that talk to any of the three services.

-## Technical reference
+## Running stuff

-Layout of the VM

-tomcat :

-### Servlet container

-`tomcat7` is running on port 8080, with CATALINA_HOME in `/usr/share/tomcat7` and CATALINA_BASE in `/var/lib/tomcat7`.
-When the VM is provisioned, the file `/vagrant/system/tc-server.xml` is copied to  `/etc/tomcat7/server.xml`.
-This defines a connector on port 8080 with proxying.

-Configuration is in `/etc/default/tomcat7`

-### SPARQL endpoint

-`apache-jena` (for loading data with the `tdbloader2` tool) and `jena-fuseki` (the actual SPARQL endpoint) are both installed in `/opt`.
-The `load-ttl.sh` script uses the configuration file `system/fuseki-conf.ttl` to load data, then starts `fuseki-server` on port 3030.

-**Important technical note**:  The `load-ttl.sh` script uses `tbdloader2` to load data into fuseki.  `tbdloader2` does not function when its tdb files are located in a directory shared with the host operating system, so `load-ttl.sh` places them in `/tmp`.
+Start fuseki: `load-ttl.sh`.

+TBD:

+- add option to supply ttl file name.